 Next up, in winter 2019, the first Pig in Poldark country will be launched, Grade II-listed Harlyn House, near Padstow (keep an eye out, too, for the Grade II-listed Pig at Madehurst Lodge, set to open in the South Downs in early 2020).

 In Somerset, all eyes are on Hadspen House, near Castle Cary.
-Owned by the team behind South Africa’s kitchen-centred Babylonstoren, the 17th century manor house is currently being transformed into a boutique hotel.
-Details are currently so sketchy that it may well be 2020 before it starts welcoming guests but Andrew Foulkes (formerly of Bath’s Abbey Hotel) has been confirmed as GM and plans are afoot for 30 bedrooms, a restaurant, kitchen garden and cider mill.
-Food is likely to be a cornerstone of the development but with an Arts and Crafts garden designed by Penelope Hobhouse set to re-open and whispers of an adjacent attraction based around a little-known Roman villa, it’s definitely one to watch.
+Owned by the team behind South Africa’s kitchen gadren-centred Babylonstoren, the 17th century manor house is currently being transformed into a boutique hotel.
+Details are currently sketchy but Andrew Foulkes (formerly of Bath’s Abbey Hotel) has been confirmed as GM and plans are afoot for 30 bedrooms, a restaurant, kitchen garden and cider mill.
+Food is likely to be a cornerstone of the development but the re-opening of the property’s Penelope Hobhouse-designed Arts and Crafts garden is also set to be a big draw.